deepsquare-io/ClusterFactory/web/docs/getting-started/02-k0s-configuration.md

 Store the kubeconfig inside `~/.kube/config`, or just `export KUBECONFIG=$(pwd)/kubeconfig`.

-Just make sure to verify which config you are using with `kubectl config view`.
+Just make sure to verify which configuration you are using with `kubectl config view`.

-Congratulation, you have deployed your kubernetes cluster!
+Congratulation, you have deployed your Kubernetes cluster!
 However, it's still missing a few core features:

-- Sealed Secrets, a secret management optimized for GitOps
+- Sealed Secrets, secret management optimized for GitOps
-- Cert-manager issuers, to generate your own SSL certificate and enable, for free, tls configuration.
+- Cert-manager issuers, to generate your SSL certificates and enable, for free, TLS configuration.
-- ArgoCD, to enable GitOps.
+- Argo CD, to enable GitOps.
 - CoreDNS configurations